Fitbit/thriftcli/README.md

 python -m thriftcli server_address endpoint_name thrift_file_path [options]
 ```

-A last option, if you don't care about wasting a lot of disk space for Docker:
+A last option, if you don't care about wasting a lot of disk space for Docker, is to run from docker:

 ```
-docker run vtatai/thriftcli --help
+docker run docker.pkg.github.com/fitbit/thriftcli/thriftcli:<VERSION>
 ```

+Available docker images are at https://github.com/Fitbit/thriftcli/packages/

 ## Running